 There is very little possibility of a cancellation of a trek by the DRCC (Park Office) even under extreme weather circumstances or even in case of a strike there will be no cancellation.
 The DRCC or ECO PATH TREK cannot change the date of a trek if there is a general strike.
-We do everything possible to ensure you get to the trail head to start the trek for the permit date and this means that we must have correct contact details as about 4-5 times a year there is a general strike.
-This means no land transport is allowed to travel and so the night before the trek /strike date we have to gather everyone together and drive to the trail head area to camp the night before so we make sure that the trek goes ahead.
+We do everything possible to ensure you get to the trail head to start the trek .

-Is the trail still good during the rainy season?
+Is the classic trail still good during the rainy season?
 Is it safe?

 The trail is perfectly safe during the rainy season.
 Some people actually like to go during the rainy season because there are fewer tourists.
 If you are one who doesn’t mind the rain, then we say ‘Go for it!’
 You will just have to bring good rain gear and waterproof boots.

-What kind of weather can I expect on the trek?
+What kind of weather can I expect on the classic inca trail ?
 Temperatures?

 How many trekkers and trek crew are in a typical group?

-For a group of max 16 trekkers our typical trekking staff comprise of: 01 guide, 01 assistant guide, 01 cook, 01 assistant cook, 01 general assistant in charge of setting up and organization of safe campsites and 18 porters or carriers.
+For a group of max 8 trekkers our typical trekking staff comprise of: 01 guide, 01 cook, 01 assistant cook, and 8 porters.

 What is the standard procedure when it comes to tips?